script-fu/artbox/content/hub/docs/folder/Installation.md

 **Recommendation:** Leave OpenCL disabled unless you're specifically testing experimental features.
 The Mesa DRI hardware acceleration configured in the environment provides better stability and performance for most users.

-## Build Artbox, BABL and GEGL
+## Build Artbox, BABL, GTK3 and GEGL

 To build the software, we can use another shell script, that uses this file to build or compile the software.
 Copy the following and save it as `artbox.sh` in the bash folder.
 Then in your File Manager, right click the artbox.sh file, properties, permissions, `Allow executing file as program`.

-Notice that BABL and GEGL are also being built, these two additional packages don't have to be built every time.
+Notice that BABL, GTK3 and GEGL are also being built, these additional packages don't have to be built every time.
 When COMPILE_ONLY is set to "true", after a full build perhaps, they are skipped.

 ```shell